-Drug and Alcohol Detox Treatment Programs in San Francisco Bay Area
+Drug and Alcohol Detoxification Treatment Programs in San Francisco Bay Area

-Our alcohol outpatient detox program lasts from 3-5 days.
+Our alcohol outpatient detoxification program lasts from 3-5 days.

 Day 1: you will receive IV fluids with vitamins and minerals to restore needed nutrients to your brain.
 You will also receive medications to ease withdrawal symptoms and reduce the risk of seizures.

 Days 2-5: For the next few days, you will come to the office daily and receive medications to help you with withdrawal symptoms.